MCegla-JW/travel-agent/README.md

 # My Work

-## My personal achievements are:

-- Coming up with the project theme
-- Created the user Schema (used schema hooks to validate password)
-- Developed backend login and register routes using JSON Web Token
-- Implemented authentication on both backend and frontend
-- Used localStorgae to store a token in the browser
+## Frontend Achievements

-- Set up the homepage on backend and frontend including the marketing content with React Slick carousel
+- Set up the homepage including marketing content with React Slick carousel
 - Implemented React Slick carousel in the TripIndex file
-- Created the boilerplate code for both backend (established server and database connections) and frontend to establish project structure
-- Conditionally rendered jsx messages based on user state
-- Developed a NotFound component for handling unknown routes
+- Developed the NotFound component for handling unknown routes
-- Implemented error handling for both frontend and backend
+- Implemented frontend error handling and displayed user-friendly messages
-- Built the NavBar component for the frontend, sourced the logo
+- Built the NavBar component and sourced the logo
 - Styled the app using Material UI for consistent and responsive design
-- Created a date validation service function to handle form inputs and display dates in a user-friendly format on the frontend edit page
+- Created a date conversion service function to handle form inputs and display dates in a user-friendly format
+- Implemented authentication handling on the frontend (fetching, storing, and reading JWT tokens from localStorage)

 # Build/Code Process

-## Used localStorage to store a token in the browser and get the user a token
+## Using localStorage for Authentication Tokens

-Used the setItem, getItem and removeItem methods on localStorage to store the authentication token in the browser and remove it when no longer needed.
-I then created a getUserFromToken service function to extract user information from the token, allowing access to protected routes.
-The function also checks the token's validity each time it's accessed and removes it if it has expired.
+I used localStorage to store the authentication token in the browser and created a helper function to retrieve the current user from the token.
+The function also checks if the token has expired and removes it if necessary, ensuring secure access to protected routes.

 ```js
 const tokenName = 'tripToken'